nigelhorne/ged2site/README.md

 If you see lumpy English text in the output, or just plain mistakes, please e-mail me or add a bug report to github.com/nigelhorne/ged2site.

+Profile pictures are not handled with output from Ancestry.
+Findmypast is handled correctly.

 Acknowledgements
 ================